What is deposit and stage payment protection?

 Check You Are Registered With The Scheme

-Once you have signed a contract with a HICS member and paid your deposit, the member must register your details online with HICS within 48 hours.
+Once you have signed a contract with a HIES member and paid your deposit, the member must register your details online with HIES within 48 hours.
 We will then send your:

-- Customer Registration Certificate – confirming your details are registered with HICS and the comprehensive protection provided to you.
+- Customer Registration Certificate – confirming your details are registered with HIES and the comprehensive protection provided to you.

 - Deposit and Stage Payment Protection Certificate – this protects any deposits or stage payments you may make to the supplier in accordance with the details above.